jamietre/CsQuery/source/README.md

 *Bug Fixes*

-- Change to CsQuery.Utility.JsonSerializer.Deserialize to allow compiling under Mono
+- Change to `CsQuery.Utility.JsonSerializer.Deserialize` to allow compiling under Mono
 - Enumerate the root elements to bind the selection set for documents created from HTML.
 Otherwise changes in the document will affect the default selection set.

+*Other Changes*

+- Add new `DomRenderingOptions` to control encoding of text nodes: `HtmlEncodingNone` does not HTMLencode textat all; `HtmlEncodingMinimum` encodes only carets and ampersands.

 ####Version 1.2.1